databricks/terraform-provider-databricks/docs/resources/job.md

 * `job_id` - (Required)(String) ID of the job
 * `job_parameters` - (Optional)(Map) Job parameters for the task

+### condition_task Configuration Block

+The `condition_task` specifies a condition with an outcome that can be used to control the execution of dependent tasks.

+* `left` - The left operand of the condition task.
+It could be a string value, job state, or a parameter reference.
+* `right` - The right operand of the condition task.
+It could be a string value, job state, or parameter reference.
+* `op` - The string specifying the operation used to compare operands.
+Currently, following operators are supported: `EQUAL_TO`, `GREATER_THAN`, `GREATER_THAN_OR_EQUAL`, `LESS_THAN`, `LESS_THAN_OR_EQUAL`, `NOT_EQUAL`.
+(Check the [API docs](https://docs.databricks.com/api/workspace/jobs/create) for the latest information).

+This task does not require a cluster to execute and does not support retries or notifications.

 ### sql_task Configuration Block